A road sign with a large black arrow and white lettering that reads "Texas Bound" is pointing the way to the best places to live in Texas.

 Riverfront attractions are found across the United States, but perhaps none is more iconic than San Antonio’s.
 The 15-mile stretch along the San Antonio River attracts both locals and tourists to the tune of 9 million visitors per year, drawn to the amazing views, eclectic dining options, live entertainment, and vibrant nightlife.

-And speaking of other major Texas cities, San Antonio is just a hop, skip, and a jump away from Austin, and a leap away from Houston.
+San Antonio is just a hop, skip, and a jump away from Austin, and a leap away from Houston.
 Dallas is a bit farther, but doable in a day if you start early — maybe to catch the Cowboys.
 If fall Saturdays are more your speed, both UT and A&M are about an hour-and-a-half away.
 Of course, you can always stay local for the San Antonio Spurs, if basketball’s your game.
-Fun fact: The Spurs’ mascot, the Coyote, has been honored as Best Mascot in San Antonio every year since 2018.

 San Antonio has plenty of fun besides the River Walk, too.
 Major attractions include Six Flags Fiesta Texas, SeaWorld, the San Antonio Zoo — and who can forget the Alamo?

-Just 30 miles from Dallas, Fort Worth blends a big-city vibe with cowboy-casual living.
+Just 30 miles from Dallas, Fort Worth blends big-city vibes with cowboy-casual living.

 8. Fort Worth, Texas

 Looking for a city that can cater to the cowboy and the city person in you?
-Loop your lasso around Fort Worth.
+Loop your lasso around Fort Worth — one of the best places to live in Texas for people who want city to meet country!
 This North Central Texas city is often spoken in the same breath as Dallas (which is just 32 miles to the east), but the truth is that these two spots are worlds apart.

-Despite being the 13th-largest city in the U.S., Fort Worth maintains a smaller-town vibe, an affordable cost of living, and a seamless stitching of cowboy charm and urban sophistication.
-We love that this is a place where you can soak in culture at top-notch museums, sip craft cocktails, or nosh upscale eats — and also kick up some dirt at the historic Fort Worth Stockyards, catch a legit rodeo or wild west show, and go to Billy Bob’s Texas — allegedly the world’s largest honkytonk at more than 100,000 acres, complete with a rodeo arena inside.
-It’s clear why Fort Worth is considered one of the best places to live in Texas for young adults.
+Despite being the 12th-largest city in the U.S., Fort Worth maintains a smaller-town vibe, an affordable cost of living, and a seamless stitching of cowboy charm and urban sophistication.
+We love that this is a place where you can soak in culture at top-notch museums, sip craft cocktails, or nosh upscale eats.
+Also kick up some dirt at the historic Fort Worth Stockyards, catch a legit rodeo or wild west show, and go to Billy Bob’s Texas — it’s been dubbed “the world’s largest honky tonk” at more than 100,000 acres, complete with a rodeo arena inside.
+It’s clear why Fort Worth is considered one of the best places to live in Texas for young professionals.

 And as you wander around town, know that Austin ain’t the only place where Texas gets weird.
 Fort Worth’s quirky residents, healthy job market, and cowboy-meets-cultured vibe attract young professionals, singles, and families alike.